Summer Festival Overview below

 Relating overall Festival outcomes to specific community gaps and goals

-WHAT: These shows feature the classical arts of especially theatre, but also the related classical art forms of ballet, poetry, and classical music, showcasing works by classic authors and composers - -with a special but not exclusive focus on the works of William Shakespeare.
-For of all human beings; Shakespeare is the single individual whose work has most influenced our Western legacies of literature, theatre and the other performing classical arts such as ballet, opera, symphony, poetry, sculpture and painting.
+WHAT: These shows feature the classical arts of especially theatre, but also the related classical art forms of ballet, poetry, and classical music, including the "heritage arts" from non-European countries -- all showcasing works by those considered some of the worlds' most influential ("classical") authors and composers - -with a special but not exclusive focus on the works of William Shakespeare and art forms influenced by him.
+For of all human beings across the world; Shakespeare is the single individual whose work has most influenced our legacies of literature, theatre and the other performing classical arts such as ballet, opera, symphony, poetry, sculpture and painting.

 But as most of today's best known Shakespeare Festivals do, this festival also produces works by the other great classic playwrights who are considered "Shakespeare's progeny" - - those classic playwrights who came after William Shakespeare in his wake -for Shakespeare is known as the "Father of Modern Playwriting".